PLEEROCK/microframework-t-validator/README.md

     ```typescript

         import {MicroFrameworkBootstrapper} from "microframework/MicroFrameworkBootstrapper";
-        import {ValidatorTsModule} from "microframework-class-validator/ValidatorTsModule";
+        import {ClassValidatorModule} from "microframework-class-validator/ClassValidatorModule";

         new MicroFrameworkBootstrapper({ baseDirectory: __dirname })
             .registerModules([
-                new ValidatorTsModule()
+                new ClassValidatorModule()
             ])
             .bootstrap()
             .then(result => console.log('Module is running.
 Validation is available now.'))